Unital (geometry)

-In geometry, a unital is a set of n^{3} + 1 points arranged into subsets of size n + 1 so that every pair of distinct points of the set are contained in exactly one subset.
+In geometry, a unital is a set of $n^3+1$ points arranged into subsets of size n + 1 so that every pair of distinct points of the set are contained in exactly one subset.
 (Note: Some authors, such as Barwick & Ebert 2008, further require that n ≥ 3 to avoid small exceptional cases.)
 This is equivalent to saying that a unital is a 2-(n^{3} + 1, n + 1, 1) block design.
 Some unitals may be embedded in a projective plane of order n^{2} (the subsets of the design become sets of collinear points in the projective plane).
 In this case of embedded unitals, every line of the plane intersects the unital in either 1 or n + 1 points.
 In the Desarguesian planes, PG(2,q^{2}), the classical examples of unitals are given by nondegenerate Hermitian curves.
 There are also many non-classical examples.
 The first and the only known unital with non prime power parameters, n=6, was constructed by Bhaskar Bagchi and Sunanda Bagchi.
 It is still unknown if this unital can be embedded in a projective plane of order 36, if such a plane exists.

 Unitals

 Classical

-We review some terminology used in projective geometry.

 A correlation of a projective geometry is a bijection on its subspaces that reverses containment.
 In particular, a correlation interchanges points and hyperplanes.

 A correlation of order two is called a polarity.